 Please help us to increase the impact we have beyond Chetham’s - working with schools, community groups and charities to provide creative learning opportunities and share musical skills with others.

 We would like to thank everyone who has helped our Outreach programme to go from strength to strength.
 Bill Ainscough’s invaluable support for our new School Building project means that we now have a dedicated space for Outreach work at home: The Ainscough Centre for Outreach.
 The Arts Council have offered us critical support, both for the new School Building project and through their Catalyst scheme to benefit our Outreach programme.
-The Freemasons’ Grand Charity have also agreed to offer invaluable support to the Outreach Programme for three years starting in 2014, and there are a number of other supporters who would prefer to remain anonymous to whom we are also extremely grateful.
+In addition, there are a number of other supporters who would prefer to remain anonymous to whom we are also extremely grateful.

 Contact the Outreach Department